zuzia-kru/Progfun-scala/README.md

 * Week2 - funsets - implementing *functional sets* (using a characteristic function) and operations on it (such as union, intersection, difference) using *anonymous functions*.
 Introduction of *traits* in the test suite.

 * And additionally the progfun-videoExercises that contains worksheets used during the video lectures to practice new concepts on the go.

+I aim to finish this course within it's time.